 What are your rates & lead time?
 My rates are à la carte but I’m willing to do package deals depending on your needs and payment method.
 For a custom quote, please contact me with the number of songs and any other incidentals you might need (i.e. instrumentals, radio edits, optimization for vinyl, Mastered For iTunes, DDP for CD manufacture, etc).
 I accept Paypal, Venmo, Square Ca$h, or check.
 My lead time is generally 7 to 9 business days but I do offer expedited service for an additional fee.
 Anything else, just ask.

-What is MFIT?
-MFIT (Mastered for iTunes) are 96khz 24bit masters that have gone through an extra step to ensure there is no distortion when they are converted to the AAC format for sale on iTunes.
-And yes, we are an Apple approved Mastered For iTunes provider.
+What is MFIT or ADM?
+MFIT (Mastered for iTunes), now called Apple Digital Masters are 96khz 24bit masters that have gone through an extra step to ensure there is no distortion when they are converted to the AAC format for sale on iTunes.
+And yes, we are an Apple approved ADM provider.

 Is it OK to have compression, limiting on the mix buss for the final mixes?
 Short answer, yes.
 I trust you.
 Long answer, if you’re worried about it or think I could do it better, send me 2 versions with and without so I know what you’re shooting for or are used to.
 Generally speaking, I want to work from the final APPROVED mix.